Michael Robbins: Career

-In the mid-1970s he directed a film, How Are You?

-He appeared as a councillor in EastEnders in June 1989.
+Robbins appeared as a councillor in EastEnders in June 1989.

 Personal life

 Robbins was married to actress Hal Dyer (1935–2011), from 1960 until his death from prostate cancer in 1992 aged 62.
 Dyer died in 2011 from a brain haemorrhage.

 Robbins was an indefatigable worker for charity.
 He was active in the Grand Order of Water Rats (being elected "Rat of the Year" in 1978) and the Catholic Stage Guild.
 In 1987 he received the Pro Ecclesia et Pontifice medal, a papal award, for his services.
 In one of his last television appearances, in A Little Bit of Heaven, he recalled his childhood visits to Norfolk and spoke of his faith and love of the Shrine of Our Lady at Walsingham.